ZakariaALLA/cloud_prj_alla/README.md

   <img src="img/3.PNG" >
 </p>

-## Part 2 Containerizing a Node.js Application for Development With Docker Compose
+## Part 2 Containerizing a Nodejs Application for Development With Docker Compose
 ### Step 1 - Cloning the Project and Modifying Dependencies
 First, I clone the nodejs-mongo-mongoose repository.
 This repository includes the code from the setup described in How To Integrate MongoDB with my Node Application, which explains how to integrate a MongoDB database with an existing Node application using Mongoose.